suffolklibraries/lgc/content/collections/events/christmas-snape-06-12.md

     content:
       -
         type: text
-        text: "Join RSPB's enthusiastic guides for a gentle ramble as they help you to enjoy the wildlife at this special location."
+        text: 'Come and join us to greet Father Christmas as he sails around the narrows of the winding River Alde and disembarks at Snape Maltings Quay.'
   -
     type: paragraph
     attrs: